This site contains affiliate links. Please see Policies for more information.

 • Spray the pot with oil and sauté the ground turkey.
 1 lb ground turkey

 • Add all ingredients to your pot.
 Put the lid on, seal the valve, and set for 8 minutes high pressure.
-2 cups broth, 14.5 oz diced tomatoes , 15 oz tomato sauce, 3 cups bell peppers, 1 cup onion, 1/4 tsp black pepper, 1 clove garlic, 2 tsp oregano, 1/2 cup brown rice
+2 cups chicken broth, 14.5 oz diced tomatoes , 15 oz tomato sauce, 3 cups bell pepper, 1 cup onion, 1/4 tsp black pepper, 1 clove garlic, 2 tsp oregano, 1/2 cup brown rice

 • Quick release the pressure when done.